liferay/liferay-docs/develop/tutorials/articles/06-portlets/09-automatic-single-page-applications.markdown

 ## The Benefits of SPAs [](id=the-benefits-of-spas)

 Let's say you're surfing the web and you find a really rad site that happens to be SPA enabled.
-Alright!
+All right!
 Page load times are blazin' fast.
 You're deep into the site, scrolling along, when you find this great post that just speaks to you.
 You copy the URL from the address bar and email it to all of your friends with the subject: 'Your Life Will Change Forever.'
 They must experience this awe-inspiring work!

 You get a response back almost immediately.
 "This is a rad site, but what post